jessicafransson/project2-rock-paper-scissor/README.md

 ## How to further develop this website

-* I would add a random player to be played against online
+### I would add a random player to be played against online
-* There would be cleaner pop-ups to declare the win/loss score
+###  I would add Lizard Spock to further develop the game to more advanced.

 ## Deployment